OpenSourceEconomics/respy/doc/source/tutorial.rst

         # the initialization file.
         respy.estimate(respy_obj)

-You can download the three initialization files `here <https://github.com/restudToolbox/package/tree/master/forensics/inits>`_
+You can download the three initialization files `here <https://github.com/restudToolbox/package/tree/master/forensics/inits>`_.
+In an earlier working paper version of their paper (`online <https://www.minneapolisfed.org/research/staff-reports/the-solution-and-estimation-of-discrete-choice-dynamic-programming-models-by-simulation-and-interpolation-monte-carlo-evidence>`_), the original authors provide a full account of the choice distributions for all three specifications.
+The results from the recomputation line up well with their reports.